r5py/GIScience_2023/source/info/installing-miniconda.rst

 .. hint::

-    If you want to install some additional packages to your conda environment, ensure you have activated it (step 2 above) and install the package that you wish to install following the guidelines below.
+    In case you are using R, and just want to install the required packages as you would do normally, **you can find the list of required R packages** `FROM HERE <https://github.com/r5py/GIScience_2023/blob/master/ci/r-packages.txt>`__.

 Note about OpenJDK Java Development Kit
 ---------------------------------------